 Return of the king

-Steve Jobs didn’t just come as part of the NeXT package; he was a major part of the deal.
+The Apple co-founder didn’t just come as part of the NeXT package.
+He was a major part of the deal.
 “I’m not just buying software, I’m buying Steve,” Apple CEO Gil Amelio said at the time.
 As part of the deal, Jobs got 1.5 million Apple shares.

-Interestingly, one of the holdups in the Apple/NeXT deal was that Jobs didn’t want to commit to working at Apple for a set period of time.
-The argument came down to his leadership of Pixar, the company which had turned Steve Jobs into a billionaire just one year earlier.
+Interestingly, one of the holdups in the Apple/NeXT deal was that Jobs didn’t want to commit to Cupertino for a set period of time.
+The argument came down to his leadership of Pixar, the animation studio that turned him into a billionaire just a year earlier.

 This crucial part of the deal meant delaying an announcement that most reporters knew was coming.
 In the end, as everyone knows, Jobs wound up working at Apple until the very end of his life.
-However, he managed to win the argument with Amelio by agreeing only to be an “informal adviser” at Apple, with no contract.
+However, he managed to win the argument by agreeing to act as an “informal adviser” at Apple, with no contract.

-In retrospect, of course, Jobs’ return to Apple was the start of one of the greatest third act comebacks in business history.
-At the time, it was anything but guaranteed.
-Apple was hemorrhaging money and the company was headed for bankruptcy.
+In retrospect, Jobs’ return to Apple was the start of one of the greatest third-act comebacks in business history.
+At the time, the success was anything but guaranteed.
+Apple was hemorrhaging money and headed for bankruptcy.

-From 1992, when Apple stock was worth $60 a share, at the time of Jobs’ return it had fallen to $17.
-To highlight just how poorly this reflected on Apple, bear in mind that it was the era of the tech bubble, when companies were seeing their share prices double or triple — often without any justification to be found in earnings reports.
+In 1992, Apple stock hit $60 a share.
+At the time of Jobs’ return, AAPL had fallen to $17.
+To highlight just how poorly this reflected on Apple, bear in mind that this was during the tech bubble.
+Silicon Valley companies routinely saw their share prices double or triple, often without any justification in their earnings reports.

-Jobs had faith that he could undo some of the terrible decisions Apple had made (such as the horrendous “clone Mac” deal), but to the outside world he was also a visionary who had failed with NeXT — and, had Toy Story not transformed Pixar’s fortunes, could have failed with that company as well.
+Still, Jobs had faith that he could undo some of the terrible decisions Apple had made (such as the horrendous “clone Mac” deal).
+But to the outside world, he was a visionary who had failed with NeXT.
+And, had Toy Story not transformed Pixar’s fortunes, he could have failed with that company as well.

-Still, any reason to be cheerful about Apple was good in 1996 — and the nostalgic return of its exiled founder was good enough.
+Still, any reason to be cheerful about Apple was good in 1996 — and the nostalgic return of its exiled co-founder was good enough.

-The other thing to say about the NeXT deal is that it wasn’t only Steve that Apple got.
-Yes, that was what drove up the price of the company at the time, but Apple also acqui-hired some impressive employees who became crucial to the company over the coming years.
+Jobs wasn’t the only thing Apple got from the NeXT deal.
+Yes, that drove up the price of the company at the time.
+But Apple also acqui-hired some impressive employees who became crucial to the company over the coming years.

-The one still at Apple today (although he left for a ten year period of his own from 1999-2009) is Craig Federighi, currently Apple’s senior vice president of Software Engineering.
+The one still in Cupertino today (although he left for a 10-year period from 1999 to 2009) is Craig Federighi, currently Apple’s senior vice president of software engineering.

-Significantly, Apple also got NeXT’s NeXTSTEP operating system, then called OpenStep — as NeXT had ceased making its own hardware and, with it, the need for a proprietary OS.
+Significantly, Apple also got NeXT’s NeXTSTEP operating system, then called OpenStep.
+Since NeXT had ceased making its own hardware, the company no longer needed a proprietary OS.

-This was another chief driver in the deal, since Apple was desperate for a new operating system after the failure of its Copland project, a supposedly next-gen OS which never got any further out the door at 1 Infinite Loop than a beta version released to around 50 Mac developers one year earlier.
+This was another chief driver in the deal, since Apple was desperate for a new operating system after the failure of its Copland project.
+(That supposedly next-gen OS never got any further out the door at 1 Infinite Loop than a beta version released to around 50 Mac developers a year earlier.)

 OpenStep was an object-oriented, multitasking operating system based on UNIX, which later became the basis for OS X and, subsequently, macOS.
-The importance of this part of the deal was not evident until a few years later, when Apple first released its new operating system as Mac OS X Server 1.0 in 1999, and then the consumer version, Mac OS X, in 2001.
+The importance of this part of the deal did not become evident until a few years later, when Apple released its new operating system as Mac OS X Server 1.0 in 1999.
+The consumer version, Mac OS X, followed in 2001.

-Do you remember Steve Jobs’ return to Apple?
-Leave your comments below..
+Do you remember Jobs’ return to Apple?
+Leave your comments below.